Keyboard shortcuts

 Efficiently Managing Your Benchmarks

-Benchmark data management can quickly become complex, especially when juggling multiple experiments and research questions.
-The following strategies can help keep your workflow organized and your results reliable:
+Benchmark data management can quickly become complex, especially when managing multiple experiments and research questions simultaneously.
+The following strategies can help maintain an organized workflow and ensure that your results remain reliable:

-Folder Structure: Maintain a clear and consistent folder hierarchy for your experiments.
-A typical setup uses a top-level
+• Folder Structure: Maintain a clear and consistent folder hierarchy for your experiments.
+A typical setup includes a top-level evaluations directory with descriptive subfolders for each experiment.
+For example:

 evaluations

-The CP-SAT Primer is authored by Dominik Krupke at TU Braunschweig, Algorithms Division.
-It is licensed under the CC-BY-4.0 license.
+The CP-SAT Primer is maintained by Dominik Krupke at the Algorithms Division, TU Braunschweig, and is licensed under the CC BY 4.0 license.
+Contributions are welcome.